 I have never failed on a route because of my clothing, but I have certainly had a more miserable time.
-The secret to enjoying winter mountaineering and ice climbing is to pay attention to the simple things, such as adjusting your layers.
+The secret to enjoying alpine mountaineering and ice climbing is to pay attention to the simple things, such as adjusting your layers.

 The basic principle is to climb cool and belay warm.
-It is difficult to stay dry in winter - either sweat or a winter storm will make you damp but try to stay dry at all costs even if it means moving more slowly!.
+It can be difficult to stay dry in the alpseither sweat or cold will make you damp but try to stay dry at all costs even if it means moving more slowly!
 This is particularly important for those that have more body fat hence a slower metabolism and slower circulation because they warm up slower and cool down faster, plus a lower metabolism means there is less heat to dry out base layers.
 When climbing, long pitches can save time, but when the weather is nasty or cold, shorter pitches will help to keep everyone warmer.